Custobar/site/content/_index.md

   description:
     title: "Let your own data boost your sales"
     text: With highly effective degree of automation, you’ll be able to reach out to customers in the way that suits them best – telling them about the products and promotions you can be sure they’ll want to hear about.
+key_benefits:
+  title: "Key benefits for retailer"
+  list:
+  - item: Focus more on profitable actions
+  - item: You’ll will be meaningful for you customer
+  - item: Campaigns will be done quickly
+  - item: See a real 360 view to customer
+book_demo:
+  title: Book a demo
+  caption: Leave your email and we’ll schedule a time for a personal 20min online demo for you.
+slider:
+- icon: "images-theme/slide.png"
+  text: Our staff sends 100-200 different messages per month through Custobar.
+The secret is that it is so easy and motivating to use.
+You see the results the following day.
+Sometimes the conversion rates are just insane; 40% is not unheard of.
+  name: Jyri Lipponen
+  position: Founder, Levykauppa Äx
+  link:
+    title: Read more!
+    urk: "/"
 ---